stellar/stellar-core/docs/software/commands.md

         ConfigUpgradeSet will be used to update the existing network ConfigSettingEntry that exists at the corresponding CONFIG_SETTING LedgerKey.

+* **sorobaninfo**
+  `sorobaninfo?[format=basic,detailed,upgrade_xdr]`
+    Retrieves the current Soroban settings in different formats.

+    * `basic` is the default if the `format` parameter is not specified.
+It will dump a subset of the Soroban settings in an easy to read format.
+    * `detailed` will insert every setting into a `ConfigUpgradeSet` and dump it in the same format as the **dumpproposedsettings** command, which lets a user easily compare the existing settings against a proposal.
+    * `upgrade_xdr` will insert the current upgradeable settings into a `ConfigUpgradeSet` and dump it as base64 xdr.
+This can be used along with the `stellar-xdr` command line tool to dump the current settings in the same format as the JSON file we use for upgrades.
+This is helpful if you want to make settings changes off of the current settings.
+      Ex. `curl -s "127.0.0.1:11626/sorobaninfo?format=upgrade_xdr" | stellar-xdr decode --type ConfigUpgradeSet`

 * **dumpproposedsettings**
   `dumpproposedsettings?blob=Base64`<br>
   blob is a base64 encoded XDR serialized `ConfigUpgradeSetKey`.